Application for a Set Aside or Expungement

 Miscellaneous Offenses that May Not be Set Aside

-The team at Spolin Law works hard to help our clients soar and avoid being held back by past convictions that can make reintegration into society and the workforce particularly difficult.
-The recent updates to Michigan set aside legislation and the changes that are soon to come to aim to do just that by largely growing public access to post-conviction relief.
+Experienced appellate attorneys work hard to help their clients soar and avoid being held back by past convictions that can make reintegration into society and the workforce particularly difficult.
+The recent updates to Michigan set aside legislation and the changes that are soon to come aim to do just that by largely growing public access to post-conviction relief.
 When considering these new initiatives, however, it is also important to understand its limitations with guidance from an experienced attorney.
-To learn how you or a loved one may benefit from this expansion of expungement eligibility, do not hesitate to call us for a free consultation at (866) 617-9620.
-Our devoted lawyers are here to achieve the justice and bright future you deserve.
+To learn how you or a loved one may benefit from this expansion of expungement eligibility, contact SPCRC's Recommended Michigan Lawyers.
+Devoted lawyers are here to achieve the justice and bright future you deserve.